The greatest benefits for our members include:

 Here’s a fun list of some of the more random benefits for our members:

-Weekly Friday night group dinner out, membership to the International Cryptozoology Museum and the Portland Museum of Art, Taco Tuesday, cooking with Dawn at the Pine House and at member apartments, hiking the Urban Trail system, exploring the tons of beaches, advising on FB/Linked In etiquette (and receiving the same), role playing introduction techniques with Austin, mindfulness and meditation sessions with Austin, lazy dinners under the apple trees, study hall sessions on Tuesday, the EARLY morning pick up for the race to SMCC or the airport for the 8 AM class or flight home, random "Grind Breaker" events like lobster dinners on the pier and a night of bowling, knowing your favorite snack is freshly stocked at the Pine House, exploring coffee shops, open mics, the CRAZY restaurant scene in Portland, and the countless hours of text support from our coordinators ...
+Weekly Thursday night group dinner out, climbing at least one time per week, yoga at the Hay Loft, membership to the Portland Museum of Art, Taco Tuesday, cooking with Dawn at the Pine House and at member apartments, hiking the Urban Trail system, exploring the tons of beaches, advising on FB/Linked In etiquette (and receiving the same), role playing introduction techniques with Austin, mindfulness and meditation sessions with Austin, the EARLY morning pick up for the race to SMCC or the airport for the 8 AM class or flight home, random “Grind Breaker” events like lobster dinners on the pier and a night of bowling, knowing your favorite snack is freshly stocked at the Pine House, exploring coffee shops, open mics, the CRAZY restaurant scene in Portland, and the countless hours of text support from our coordinators …